poltib/Unit-testing/README.md

 The tests and the functions are functional.
 (Calculator.php is documented but I think that the CalculatorTest.php is a sort of ducumentation by itself).

-You can run the tests by `cd the directory` and then `vendor/bin/phpunit` .
+You can run the tests and see that everythings is good.

-Next step refactoring.
+Next step refactoring (master branche).